seanchung2001/Restaurant-Management-System-Application/database_files/README.md

 - cd /data/home/root/tmp
 - cd /etc/mm/sql
 - Copy the schema.sql file into the sql directory
-- sqlite3 restaurant_db.db
+- sqlite3 restaurant_db
     - cntrl + c to exit sqlite3
+    - there should be a restaurant_db file made in the current directory
-- sqlite3 restaurant_db.db < /etc/mm/sql/schema.sql
+- sqlite3 restaurant_db < /etc/mm/sql/schema.sql
     - cntrl + c to exit sqlite3

 ## Run QDB